Page de couverture de The Astronaut Wives Club

 À propos de cet audio

-Discover the true story of the women who stood beside some of the greatest heroes of American space travel in this New York Times bestseller that delivers "a truly great snapshot of the times" (Publishers Weekly) that inspired a limited TV series on ABC!
+Discover the true story of the women who stood beside some of the greatest heroes of American space travel in this New York Times bestseller that inspired the limited TV series on ABC!

 As America's Mercury Seven astronauts were launched on death-defying missions, television cameras focused on the brave smiles of their young wives.
 Overnight, these women were transformed from military spouses into American royalty.
 They had tea with Jackie Kennedy, appeared on the cover of Life magazine, and quickly grew into fashion icons.